Hillstream BioPharma Announces - GuruFocus.com

-BRIDGEWATER, N.J., April 27, 2023 (GLOBE NEWSWIRE) -- Hillstream BioPharma, Inc. (Nasdaq: HILS) ("Hillstream" or the "Company"), a biotechnology company developing therapeutic candidates targeting drug resistant and devastating cancers using ferroptosis, an emerging new anti-cancer mechanism resulting in iron-mediated cell death, and immuno-oncology targeted novel biologics, today announced the pricing of an underwritten public offering of 5,300,000 shares of its common stock.
-Each share is being sold to the public at a price of $0.50 for gross proceeds of $2,650,000, before deducting underwriting discounts and offering expenses.
-All of the shares of common stock are being offered by the Company.
-In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 795,000 shares to cover over-allotments at the public offering price, less the underwriting discount.
-The offering is expected to close on May 2, 2023, subject to satisfaction of customary closing conditions.
+BRIDGEWATER, N.J., May 02, 2023 (GLOBE NEWSWIRE) -- Hillstream BioPharma, Inc. ( HILS) ("Hillstream" or the "Company"), a biotechnology company developing therapeutic candidates targeting drug resistant and devastating cancers using ferroptosis, an emerging new anti-cancer mechanism resulting in iron-mediated cell death, and immuno-oncology targeted novel biologics, today announced the closing of its previously announced public offering of common stock.
+Hillstream sold 5,300,000 shares of its common stock at a public offering price of $0.50 per share for gross proceeds of $2,650,000 before deducting underwriting discounts and offering expenses.
+In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 795,000 shares of common stock to cover over-allotments, if any, at the public offering price, less the underwriting discount.

-The Company intends to use the net proceeds from the offering for the advancement of HSB-1216, the development of other product candidates in the Company’s pipeline, for general corporate purposes, and for working capital.
+The Company intends to use the net proceeds from the offering for the advancement of its lead drug candidate HSB-1216, the development of other product candidates in the Company’s pipeline and general corporate purposes and working capital.

-The securities will be offered and sold pursuant to a shelf registration statement on Form S-3 (File No. 333-270684), including a base prospectus, filed with the U.S. Securities and Exchange Commission (the “SEC”) on March 17, 2023 and declared effective on March 24, 2023.
-The offering will be made only by means of a written prospectus.
-A preliminary prospectus supplement and accompanying prospectus describing the terms of the offering has been filed with the SEC on its website at www.sec.gov.
-A final prospectus supplement and accompanying prospectus related to the offering will be filed with the SEC and made available on the SEC’s website.
-Copies of the final prospectus supplement and the accompanying prospectus relating to the offering may also be obtained, when available, from the offices of ThinkEquity, 17 State Street, 41st Floor, New York, New York 10004, by telephone at (877) 436-3673 or by email at [email protected].
+The offering was made pursuant to an effective shelf registration statement that has been filed with the U.S. Securities and Exchange Commission (the “SEC”).
+The final prospectus supplement relating to the offering was filed with the SEC and is available on the SEC's website at http://www.sec.gov.
+Copies of the final prospectus supplement and the accompanying prospectus relating to the offering may be obtained from ThinkEquity, 17 State Street, 41st Floor, New York, NY 10004.

-This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
+This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.

 About Hillstream